Need a Get Back in Shape Workout Plan? Think FIT!

 Need a get back in shape workout plan?
 Think FIT.
 These strategies can help you successfully start an exercise program or return to exercise after a long layoff.

 Congratulations if you have just decided to start an exercise program, or if you are getting back into working out after a long layoff!
 To help you ease into improved fitness with a low risk of injury, think "FIT" for a get back in shape workout plan.

 FIT is an acronym for Frequency, Intensity, and Time.
 The idea for getting back into working out after a long layoff is to gradually increase only one component at a time so that your heart, lungs, muscles, joints, and supporting tissues are given a chance to adequately support the increased activity.
-Our brains lead the way but we need to give our body a chance to catch up otherwise we can get injured.
+Your brain leads the way but your body needs a chance to catch up to prevent injury..

 As a general rule, increase frequency or time first as you progress through your get back in shape workout plan, and then work on increasing intensity.

 That means using the stairs more frequently, parking further away from your destination, walking or bicycling instead of driving, less TV or computer viewing during leisure time, and simply moving more during the day.
 Work towards increasing your activities of daily living for about a month or so to help you prepare for getting back into working out after a long layoff.

 The next step is to start your get back in shape workout plan with a frequency of about 3 days per week.
 Try to space out exercise days throughout the week instead of just exercising during the weekend.
 Be sure to keep up your activities of daily living too.
 Consider tracking your steps (wear a pedometer, allow your smartphone to track steps, or wear a fitness watch) to ensure that you meet your number of steps target.
 Many people aim for 10,000 steps a day.
 This includes both activities of daily living as well as exercise.

 Work up to 6 days per week of activity over the course of 6 months.